Ladysnake/Ladysnake.github.io/public/wiki/blabber/index.md

 #### Custom layouts

-It is possible to register your own custom layout with its completely custom screen by calling `BlabberScreenRegistry#register` in your client entrypoint.
-The API is however marked unstable, as the layout system is susceptible to being refactored to allow arbitrary data being passed to the screen
+It is possible to register your own custom layout with its completely custom screen by calling both `Blabber#registerLayout` in your main entrypoint and
-(contributions welcome).
+`BlabberScreenRegistry#register` in your client entrypoint.
+The API is currently marked as experimental, so some refactors may happen in future updates.

+#### Custom illustrations

+It is possible to register entirely custom illustrations by calling both `Blabber#registerIllustration` in your main entrypoint and
+`DialogueIllustrationRenderer#register` in your client entrypoint.
+The API is currently marked as experimental, so some refactors may happen in future updates.

 ### JSON Schema

-The schema for Blabber dialogue files is available here: [dialogue.schema.json](../../schemas/blabber/dialogue.schema.json)
+The schema for Blabber dialogue files is available here: [dialogue.schema.json](/schemas/blabber/dialogue.schema.json)